gegian22/latin102portfolio21/translation3.md

 Diomedem Thraciae regem et equos quattuor eius, qui carne humana vescebantur, cum Abdero famulo interfecit; equorum autem nomina Podargus Lampon Xanthus Dinus.

 Translation:
-One day, Hercules cleaned up King Augea's stall of manure,for the greater part with Jupiter as his partner; the river whashed away all the manure.
+In one day Hercules cleaned up the Manure of King Augea's stall the greater part with Jupiter as his partner; when the river had been let in he cleaned away all the dung.
-Hercules sailed for the Island of Crete to Mycenae and went with the living bull with whom Pasphae had laid.
+Hercules sailed from the island of Crete to Mycenae, he led the bull alive with whom Pasphae had slept with.
-Hercules killed Diomedes, the King of Thrace, along with his four horses who consumed human flesh.
-The Horses names were Podargus, Lampon, Xanthus, Dinus.
+He killed Diomedes, the King of Thrace, and his four horses who used to eat human flesh along with abderus, his slave.
+The names of the horses were Podargus, Lampon, Xanthus, and Dinus.

 A. Grammatical analysis
 Place each verbal idea (clause, indirect statement, participial expression) on a separate line, indented to show its level of subordination.
 Italicize the verb of each unit by surrounding it with asterisks.